New Account Establishment, Updating Accounts, and Description of Accounts Relating to Financial Operations

 - Intra-governmental funds where receipts come primarily from other appropriations or funds.

-This is a type of TAS which Fiscal Service establishes when a statute authorizes such funds.
-The period of availability may determine whether they are revolving or non-revolving (see subsection 1525.45).
+Fiscal Service establishes when a statute authorizes such funds.
+The period of availability may determine whether they are revolving or non-revolving (see subsection 1540.45).

-1535.10—Receipt Account Symbols by Fund Groups and Major Classes
+- Fund Groups and Major Classes of Receipt Accounts

 |General fund Receipt Accounts:||Major Class|